-All kinds of accidents can happen in the kitchen.
+The kitchen can be a dangerous place for children.
 By taking a few simple precautions, you can protect your child from injury.

 When you use a portable booster chair, your child must be belted in at all times.
 Even if she is belted in securely, avoid putting the chair on a table or counter.
 This will help reduce the risk of falls.